When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Michelle Roth, BA, IBCLC

-3. Stop On-Demand Nursing.
+3. Stop On-Demand Nursing

-4. Shorten Nursing Sessions.
+4. Shorten Nursing Sessions

 Remember

-5. Drop Nursing Sessions One by One.
+5. Drop Nursing Sessions One by One

 Take Note

-6. Enlist Help.
+6. Enlist Help

 FAQs

-How Do I Wean While Co-sleeping?
+How Do I Wean while Co-Sleeping?

-Baby Won’t Stop Crying — I’m Desperate!
+Baby Won’t Stop Crying, and I am Desperate!

-What are the 3 Stages of Weaning?
+What Are the 3 Stages of Weaning?

-How Do You Wean a Stubborn Toddler?
+How to Wean a Stubborn Toddler

-Are 2 Years Too Long to Breastfeed?
+Is 2 Years Too Long to Breastfeed?

 Do Toddlers Naturally Stop Breastfeeding?